 - Link Farming/Schemes – Paying for links on third-party, farm-like sites is going to seriously impact your SEO efforts, mainly because these sites are of terrible quality.

 - Heavy Ad Use – User experience is a priority, so if you’re bombarding a visitor with ads, their overall experience will suffer.

 Voice Powered Search & Mobile First

-Several years ago it was predicted that voice search would absolutely dominate the market by this point, while this hasn’t quite come to fruition there’s clear data to show that there are massive amounts of traffic coming courtesy of voice-based interfaces, with around 3.25 billion people currently estimated to be using voice assistants and voice assisted searches globally.
+Several years ago it was predicted that voice search would absolutely dominate the market by this point, while this hasn’t quite come to fruition there are clear data to show that there are massive amounts of traffic coming courtesy of voice-based interfaces, with around 3.25 billion people currently estimated to be using voice assistants and voice-assisted searches globally.